ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

       packages.can.include.dots.in.dir.name.bal
 ```

 The test source files could have any file names.
-The test functions are just Ballerina functions which uses a special annotation to mark the function as a test, test functions must be specified with the `@test:Config` annotation and there are no restrictions on the test function name.
+The test functions are just Ballerina functions that use a special annotation to mark the function as a test.
+Test functions must be specified with the @test:Config annotation and there are no restrictions on the test function name.

 The `ballerina test` command can be used to execute tests.